-tick species in Europe, 16 and considered as the major vector of the European TBE-virus.
-17-18 The geographical distribution of I. ricinus in Norway has been examined in several studies.^{2,19-23} Both Tambs-Lyche (1943) and Mehl (1983) found I. ricinus to be mainly distributed in the coastal areas of Norway, from the southeastern border to Sweden, along the southern and western coastline, up to Nordland County at ~66°N. 19-20 The density of ticks varies between locations, even when separated by short distances.
+tick species in Europe, and considered as the major vector of the European TBE-virus.17-18 The geographical distribution of I. ricinus in Norway has been examined in several studies.2,19-23 Both Tambs-Lyche (1943) and Mehl (1983) found I. ricinus to be mainly distributed in the coastal areas of Norway, from the southeastern border to Sweden, along the southern and western coastline, up to Nordland County at ~66°N.19-20 The density of ticks varies between locations, even when separated by short distances.
 This is probably caused by differences in microclimatic conditions, vegetation, and density of vertebrate hosts.
 However, locations with a high density of ticks are found all over the major distributional range.
 The density of ticks declines rapidly with both increasing distance from the coast and increasing altitude.
-In a multi-source study, Jore et al. (2011) suggested that tick populations in Norway had undergone recent shifts in latitudinal and altitudinal range.24 This result is, however, disputed in recent studies.2,21
+In a multi-source study, Jore et al. (2011) suggested that tick populations in Norway had undergone recent shifts in latitudinal and altitudinal range.
+This result is, however, disputed in recent studies.

-Although ticks are reported far outside (i.e. northeast) of the hitherto established distribution limit of I. ricinus in Norway, the vast majority of these are engorged females.22- 23 Migratory birds may deposit engorged larvae or nymphs in areas where temperatures permit development to the next stage but not completion of the life cycle.
-Thus, such records do not constitute evidence for established and sustainable tick populations as this requires the presence of all the active stages (larvae, nymphs, and adults) in a locality for at least two consecutive seasons.
-25-26 Using flagging and dragging, Soleng et al. (2018) found tick larvae, nymphs and adults to be abundant at 64.5 and 65.1°N. Only a few tick nymphs and adults, and no larvae, were found at locations close to 66°N. At several locations from 66.3°N up to 67.5°N no ticks were found.2 In a recent study by Hvidsten et al (2020), the occurrence of ticks in northern Norway was examined by dragging in 109 separate locations between the latitudes of 64°N and 70°N. The northernmost location with a permanent I. ricinus population was at 66.2°N on the
+Although ticks are reported far outside (i.e. northeast) of the hitherto established distribution limit of I. ricinus in Norway, the vast majority of these are engorged females.22- Migratory birds may deposit engorged larvae or nymphs in areas where temperatures permit development to the next stage but not completion of the life cycle.
+Thus, such records do not constitute evidence for established and sustainable tick populations as this requires the presence of all the active stages (larvae, nymphs, and adults) in a locality for at least two consecutive seasons.25-26 Using flagging and dragging, Soleng et al. (2018) found tick larvae, nymphs and adults to be abundant at 64.5 and 65.1°N. Only a few tick nymphs and adults, and no larvae, were found at locations close to 66°N. At several locations from 66.3°N up to 67.5°N no ticks were found.
+In a recent study by Hvidsten et al (2020), the occurrence of ticks in northern Norway was examined by dragging in 109 separate locations between the latitudes of 64°N and 70°N. The northernmost location with a permanent I. ricinus population was at 66.2°N on the

-Island of Dønna (Fig. 4).21 It is noteworthy that the taiga tick Ticks (6850 nymphs and 765 adults) from eastern, western, (Ixodes persulcatus) and the meadow tick (Dermacentor and northern Norway were analyzed for LIV using an in-house reticulatus) were not detected in a large screening of ticks real-time polymerase chain reaction (PCR), none of these were collected in the southern part of Norway in 2016.27
+Island of Dønna (Fig. 4).
+It is noteworthy that the taiga tick (lxodes persulcatus) and the meadow tick (Dermacentor reticulatus) were not detected in a large screening of ticks collected in the southern part of Norway in 2016.

 Studies in I. ricinus in Norway have detected TBEV in nymphs with prevalence ranging from 0% to 1.1%.
 In adult ticks collected from the same areas, the prevalence ranges from 0% to 20.6%.
 TBEV positive ticks have been found in sampling areas along the Norwegian coastline from the east of Viken county to Brønnøy in Nordland county.
-The highest estimated There is limited knowledge on TBEV in domestic animals in Agder and Rogaland.6
+The highest estimated TBEV prevalence in adult ticks has been found in the counties of Rogaland and Vestfold and Telemark.
+In nymphs, the highest prevalence has been found in Vestfold and Telemark, Agder and Rogaland.

 Historically, the first suggested TBEV isolate from Norway was collected in I. ricinus from Vestland County (former Sogn and Fjordane) in June 1976 as described by Traavik and coworkers.
-Five virus strains with close serological relationship to the Seroprevalence in humans TBEV complex were detected in this study.28
+Five virus strains with close serological relationship to the TBEV complex were detected in this study.